50 Car Expressions and Idioms That Shape the English Language

 27. Road hog

-An expression used to describe someone who drives so badly, or erratically, that other vehicles cannot easily, or safely overtake.
+An expression used to describe someone who drives so erratically that other vehicles cannot safely overtake.

 Example: "The guy's a menace on the road.
 He's such a road hog."